akd-io/pico8/picotron/drive/projects/cli/cli.md

 ## Picotron CLI arguments:

 - `picotron`
-  - Run Picotron normally
+  - Run Picotron normally.
 - `picotron -x <path/to/my/script.lua>`
   - Added in `0.1.1`.
-  - Run the specified file in headless mode
+  - Run the specified file in headless mode.
-  - The path is relative to your host OS's current working directory
+  - The path is relative to your host OS's current working directory.
-  - Your code will be copied to and run from `/ram/host_argv.lua`
+  - Your code will be copied to and run from `/ram/host_argv.lua`.
   - `pwd()` of a headless script returns `/ram`.
   - `env()` of a headless script returns:
     ```